 Come along and form inter-disciplinary teams and learn how to build innovative, financially viable and ethically responsible AI-based solutions to address one aspect of climate change of your choosing.
 You will gain new skills, learn from some brilliant mentors from industry and academia, and could win some amazing prizes!

 Over the Weekend, inter-disciplinary teams will design an innovative, financially viable and ethically responsible AI-based solution to address one aspect of global warming of their choosing.
 Each project should directly address the question of how AI can help limit global warming.
-Additional reading will be provided to participants to help them better understand the various problem areas related to climate change, as well as the opportunities for AI application, to help teams determine their individual projects.
+Additional reading is provided to participants to help them better understand the various problem areas related to climate change, as well as the opportunities for AI application, to help teams determine their individual projects.
 For example, projects could include designing an AI solution that will lower emissions and energy demand, increase efficiency, or encourage a shift away from fossil-fuel-based infrastructure and reliance.
 Another example is designing an AI solution that will encourage increased public or private awareness and help drive climate action to reduce emissions.

 Friday 7 February 2020, 3.30pm - 9.00pm AI educational games, information session, Panel discussion, and team-forming mixer social.